-We recommend teaming up with others—friends, family, anyone you know who shares a passion for your cause.
-Fundraising is more fun when you aren’t overburdened and can divide tasks like posting updates and writing thank-yous among your team.
+We recommend teaming up with others—friends, family, or anyone you know who shares a passion for your cause.
+Fundraising is more fun when you aren’t overburdened and can divide tasks among your team like posting updates and writing thank-yous.
 Also, when it comes time to share your fundraiser, you’ll have far more reach with your combined social networks.
-Read our guide How to Build a Winning Fundraising Team.
+Read our guide on how to build a fundraising team for more pointers.

-One way to do that is to use photos and videos, which are a great way to tell your story honestly while adding legitimacy and interest.
-For more tips on telling your story effectively, see our post The Importance of Storytelling.
+One way to do that is to use images and videos, which are a great way to honestly tell your story while adding legitimacy and interest.
+Check out our guide on how to tell your fundraiser story effectively.

 Keep donors posted with updates

-As with any fundraiser, it’s important to post frequent campaign updates to make donors part of the story.
-Show what their donations means to you and to the beneficiaries, and you keep people connected to your campaign.
+As with any fundraiser, it’s important to post frequent fundraiser updates to make donors part of the story.
+Show what their donations mean to you and to the beneficiaries, and you’ll keep people connected to your fundraiser.
 You’re also more likely to inspire repeat donations and shares—including shares related to #GivingTuesday.

 Express your thanks

-Last but definitely not least, don’t forget to thank your donors.
+Last but definitely not least, don’t forget to say thank you to donors.
 If people feel good about the contribution they made this year, chances are lots of them will be ready to donate again after 51 weeks of Taco Tuesdays.

 If you want to add even more fuel to your Giving Tuesday fundraising fire, consider these proven methods for raising funds:

 Get businesses to promise matching donations, and/or sponsor your fundraising efforts.
-The more naturally connected a business is to your cause, the more receptive it will be.
-Getting a local restaurant, coffee shop or art gallery to host, or provide a space for, a fundraising event is often a win-win.
+The more naturally connected a small business is to your cause, the more receptive it will be.
+Getting a local restaurant, coffee shop, or art gallery to host or provide a space for a fundraising event is often a win-win.

 If there’s a cause you care about, issue a challenge to like-minded people to start a similar fundraiser in their area.
 A great example of this is the #BlackPantherChallenge started by Frederick Joseph.
 Once his fundraiser Help Children See “Black Panther” took off, he challenged others to follow suit in their neighborhoods and ended up starting a movement.